microsoft/ApplicationInsights-Java/.github/CONTRIBUTING.md

 ### Notes

-* To create a Java 6 compatible build you need to either have JAVA_HOME point to "Java 6 SDK" path or set JAVA_JRE_6 environment variable to point to [JRE 6 JRE installation directory]
+* If you are using Java 8+, set JAVA_JRE_7 environment variable to point a Java 7 JRE installation.
 * To enable Windows Performance Counters you need to install the [Visual Studio 2013 C++ Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=40784) (or higher)